-The duties of the Stroke Operations Committee include the review of the overall function of the stroke program including hospital and pre-hospital activities.
+The duties of the Stroke Operations sub-committee include the review of the overall function of the stroke program including hospital and pre-hospital activities.
 This includes review of criteria, data, or reports.
 This information will be evaluated regarding adequacy of these various activities and for development of system function reports and recommendations regarding the hospital or pre-hospital components or functions, including responsibilities, standards, and activities.
-If recommendations directly involve pre-hospital aspects of the stroke program they will be referred to the MCAC for review and comment and then re-evaluated by the SOC regarding the MCAC input and then, the recommendation in final form will be sent to the Executive Committee for action.
+If recommendations directly involve pre-hospital aspects of the stroke program they will be referred to the SOC.
+The recommendation in final form will be sent to the RAC for action.
 Areas of responsibilities include: